-Women's Day 2022: Wishes, Messages, Quotes, WhatsApp Status, Images to share
+Women's Day 2022: Wishes, messages, quotes, WhatsApp status, images to share

 Every year, March 8 is celebrated as International Women's Day.
-On that day, the social, political, economic, and cultural achievements of women are celebrated globally.
-International Women's Day is a celebration of a century of this struggle for economic, social, cultural land political equality.
+On this day, the social, political, economic, and cultural achievements of women are celebrated globally.
+International Women's Day is a celebration of a century of their struggle for economic, social, cultural land political equality.

 International Women's Day also marks a call to action for accelerating gender parity.
 On this day, significant activity is witnessed worldwide as groups come together to celebrate women's achievements or rally for women's equality.